-Students may register for Summer 2018 and Fall 2018 as indicated below:
+Students may register for Spring 2019 as indicated below:

 Returning students may register online through MyInfo during the designated registration period.
 Students will need their Student I.D. number and, for some colleges, their PIN login code.
 If you do not remember your I.D. number, contact Student Central or your Student Support Coordinator and, with proper identification, they will be able to provide you with your assigned I.D. number.
 If your college requires an alternate PIN,you must contact your Academic Advisor.
 If a class no longer appears on the live schedule, the course is full.

 - If an alternate PIN is required, you must have it before trying to register.

 - Students may view textbook selection, cost, and ISBN number prior to actual registration through MyInfo.

 Please note, this video is just a sample of how to navigate Degree Works.
 Specific degree requirements are subject to change for different majors and different academic catalog years.

 It is our belief that Academic Advising is a very important part of a college education.
 The advisors at Concordia are here to help our students have a satisfying academic experience and to encourage them to use the resources available to them on campus.
 Academic Advising will provide the student will the tools and suggestions needed to make well thought out informed decisions regarding their academic career.
 For colleges that require alternate Personal Identification Numbers (PINs), your academic advisor will provide that number for you.
 If you do not know who your Academic Advisor is, contact Student Central or your Student Support Coordinator.
 They will be able to provide you with that information.

 Below are some helpful hints to make advising work for you.